Mortgages

 How does a green mortgage work?

-• You get a discount off the lender’s standard rate so your mortgage is cheaper
+• You get a discount off the lender’s standard rate, so your mortgage may be cheaper

-• Savings you make are mostly due to the discounted interest rate
+• Savings are usually due to the discounted interest rate

-• Mortgage cashback may also be on offer at drawdown
+• Mortgage cashback may also be available at drawdown

-• To qualify, the house you’re buying, building or adapting will need to have a Building Energy Rating (BER) of B3 or higher.
+• To qualify, the home you’re buying, building or upgrading will need to meet the lender’s BER criteria

 What is a Building Energy Rating (BER)?

-A Building Energy Rating (BER) shows your home’s energy performance and grades your home’s energy efficiency on a scale of A-G. Things to note:
+A Building Energy Rating (BER) shows your home’s energy performance and grades your home’s energy efficiency on a scale from A0 to G.

-• A-rated homes are the most energy-efficient and G-rated homes are the least
+• A0-rated homes are the most energy-efficient and G-rated homes are the least

-• BER details must be included in advertisements when a home is on the market.
-Since 2007 all new build homes are required to have a BER certificate.
+• BER details must be included in advertisements when a home is on the market

-In summary, A-rated homes will benefit from lower energy bills and leave a smaller carbon footprint while G-rated homes will attract high energy bills and are less environmentally friendly.
+In summary, higher-rated homes will usually benefit from lower energy bills and a smaller carbon footprint, while lower-rated homes are likely to have higher energy costs and may need more upgrades.

 To find out more about your BER, visit our guide How to boost your Building Energy Rating (BER).